|

 * |

-CONSERVATIVES: The Conservative
+CONSERVATIVES:

-Party policy on electoral reform
+The Conservative Party policy on electoral

-on its website promises at most a reduction of the Now Mr Cameron is Prime Minister, Liberal-Democrats have persuaded the Coalition Government to hold the above referendum, even though the Conservative Party's policy is for no change from first-past-the-post despite its major weaknesses.
-The referendum will include a requirement for much more equal enrolments, and the Conservative Party will support that aspect of electoral reform. |
+promises at most a reduction of the Now Mr Cameron is Prime Minister, Liberal-Democrats have persuaded the Coalition Government to hold the above referendum, even though the Conservative Party's policy is for no change from plurality voting (first-past-the-post) despite its major weaknesses.
+The referendum included a requirement for much more equal enrolments, and the Conservative Party supported that aspect of electoral reform. |

 |